Criticism of Islamism: Hopes for world success and mass conversion

 a comprehensive system which envisages to annihilate all tyrannical and evil systems in the world and enforces its own programme of reform which it deems best for the well-being of mankind.

 Mass conversion around the world of non-Muslims to Islam would greatly facilitate enforcing an Islamist program, and according to Olivier Roy, "today's Islamist activists are obsessed with conversion: rumors that Western celebrities or entire groups are converting are hailed enthusiastically by the core militants."

-Aside from the complaint that pushing for mass conversion of non-Muslims to a different religion and culture is intolerant of their beliefs and aggressive, Olivier Roy argues "the age of converting entire peoples is past," and it is simply unrealistic in an era where religious belief is considered a personal matter.
+Aside from the complaint that pushing for mass conversion of non-Muslims to a different religion and culture is aggressive and intolerant of their beliefs, Olivier Roy argues "the age of converting entire peoples is past," and it is simply unrealistic in an era where religious belief is considered a personal matter.
 Likewise, a strategy to gradually convert non-Muslims "until the number of conversions shifts the balance of the society," is also problematic.
 Converts to Islam "in a Christian environment" are generally "marginalized", "fanatics" or a "true mystics," in any case people who seldom have any desire or ability to join or build "a mass movement."

-Pipes also argues many prominent conversions to Islam (at least in the US) appears to be part of a "recurring" pattern, rather than a mass movement.
-"Islam - in both its normative and Nation [i.e. Nation of Islam] variants" has become established "as a leading solace for African-Americans in need", specifically after trouble with the criminal justice system, and includes a "well-established" oppositional "pattern of alienation, radicalism and violence."